 The Accounts of the Lord High Treasurer of Scotland 1473-98 contain extensive entries relating to the campaign of 1497, when the royal artillery train including Meg was dragged to the 'Raid of Norham': her job, to smash the walls of Norham Castle standing on the banks of the English side of the River Tweed.

-In the end, the Battle of Flodden was a disaster for the Scots; the pikes were confounded by the ground which stopped the advance and rendered them useless.
-Many of the French sergeants who came to fight with the Scots were murdered after the battle by their own side who blamed them for the defeat.
+In the end it was a disaster for the Scots; the pikes were confounded by the ground which stopped the advance and rendered them useless.
+Many of the Franco-Scots soldiers who came to fight with the Scots were killed after the battle by their own side, who blamed them for the defeat.
 The reality was that the French soldiers weren't given enough time to properly drill the Scots, and the chosen ground was completely unsuited to effective tactical use of the pike.
 The weapon remained however, as 'pike and shot' started to become the accepted way of warfare in the 16th century.

-The sergeant is dressed in the continental style waffenrock which bears the crosses of Scotland and France.
-He is armed with a halberd, sword and dagger, and wears a visored sallet
+The sergeant is dressed in the continental style waffenrock which bears the Scottish saltire and the cross of France, and wears a visored sallet.
+Weapons include the pike, halberd, sword and dagger.